 Setting a clear goal is the best way to move forward in any life situation.
 If your target is getting a remote job by the end of the year, the following steps will definitely help you reach your objective without wasting time and energy.

-5 step guide to get a remote job before the end of the year
+5 step guide to get a remote job in 2021

 Have a chat with yourself

 Before starting your job search, you need to sit down and consider all the Pros and Cons of this type of work arrangement.
 Yes, it offers flexibility and freedom, but some statistics and surveys on remote working have also found drawbacks such as loneliness, communication issues and the difficulty to unplug.

 Consider what you value most so to better direct your job search and avoid disappointments.

 The conversation you just had with yourself should also include an honest skill and motivation assessment.
 You need to know what you want and why to get it.
 Also, take time to evaluate if you already possess the competencies required for the remote job of your dreams.

 If necessary, take time to uplevel your soft and hard skills: the web is jam-packed with resources you can use to learn new skills or to refine the ones you have.
 Just to give you an example, have you ever thought about remote volunteering to gain some experience and get closer to your goal?